 In scheme years 2015 to 2020, there were five levels of penalty.
 We still found the percentage error rate by dividing the number of animals found to be not eligible by the number of animals that were eligible, however, we had five levels of penalties as outlined below:

-If we find a difference between the number of animals you claim in a scheme year and the number of level one - we will reduce your payment by the percentage error rate
+If we find a difference between the number of animals you claim in a scheme year and the number of

 Penalty level one applies when the number of non-eligible animals found is no more than three.